zgoey/azure_ml_capstone/starter_file/README.md

  3. Embedding preceding neighbor search (range = {'none', 'lab', 'nac'}
 Here 'lab' stands for an embedding in the (roughly) perceptually uniform  L\*a\*b\* color space, whereas 'nac' stands for Neighborhood Components Analysis.
 More details about these embeddings can be found in the notebook hyperparameter_tuning.ipynb.

+In the hyperparameter tuning procedure, we use Bayesian parameter sampling, because our hyperparamter sample space is relatively small and we have enough budget to explore it.
+Like in our AutoML experiment, we choose accuracy as our primary metric and apply 5-fold cross-validation to be enhance the stability of its estimate.
+We do no set an early termination policy, because this is not supported when using Bayesian sampling.
+The running time, is hoever restricted by setting the maximum number of runs to 100.
+The maximum number of concurrent runs is set to 1, to let each run benefit fully from previously completed runs, which will enhance the sampling convergence.

 ### Results
 *TODO*: What are the results you got with your model?
 What were the parameters of the model?
 How could you have improved it?